ealexuo/Daresoft/README.md

 # Database
 ## Create database
-* Create Database daresoft_test
+* Create Database darefm
-* Create Login daresoft, with access to the database
+* Create Login darefm, with access to the database